 Did you know that more than 3.1 billion people worldwide have email addresses?

 Despite the rise of social media, email remain effective and are one of the primary means of communication, both personally and professionally.
+If you’ve found Gmail alternatives that care about your privacy, chances are that your emails are very important for your personal and professional life.

 In fact, within a corporate environment email is the dominant form of communication.
 This is despite the introduction of new applications such as Slack and Hipchat that allow for instant communication.